Developer’s Corner: Simplify Complex Features with GeoServer and HALE

 FREE TRAINING AVAILABLE NOW!

-This post has given just a quick overview of the main features of the plugin, but we have prepared extensive documentation that goes more in-depth into the subject and a full training package complete with all the tools you need to try the software yourself and reproduce the examples described in the docs.
+This post has given just a quick overview of the main features of the plugin, but we have prepared extensive documentation that goes more in-depth into the subject and a full training package (check the GeoServere page on our website for a link to download it) with all the tools you need to try the software yourself and reproduce the examples described in the docs.

 As we have seen, the HALE app-schema plugin, despite being still a work in progress, already provides useful features that ease the pain of setting up GeoServer to serve complex feature types.